tuan/tuan.github.io/content/blog/useful-chrome-extensions-for-github.md

 These are the two extensions I found that make browsing code on github a much better experience:

 1. [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc)
+    This gives you a folder tree sidebar.

 2. [Sourcegraph](https://chrome.google.com/webstore/detail/sourcegraph-for-github/dgjhfomjieaadpoljlnidmbgkdffpack)

+This adds useful feature like jump to definition.